leofeyer/phpstorm-inspection-profiles/README.md

 # PhpStorm Inspection Profiles

-This package includes PhpStorm inspection profiles for Contao 3 and 4 as well as one general profile.
-All profiles assume that the [EA Extended][1] plugin is installed.
+This package includes a PhpStorm inspection profile for Contao as well as a general one.
+Both profiles assume that the [EA Extended][1] plugin is installed.

 ## Installation